wp-plugins/content-glass-button/Readme.txt

 * Add API key security measure.
 * Fix "Infinite" loading in media pages.

+= 1.0.3 =
+* Add setting link in the plugins page under the plugin row.
+* Move the plugins settings to be under the settings sub-menu.
+* Fix problem when plugin activate an error of #### unexpected char.

 == Upgrade Notice ==
 = 1.0.0 =
 Add ability to add the button to the site.